Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 Layout of the four terminals for each of the ROS Nodes:

 ![alt text](https://github.com/Andrew-Raz-ACRV/SnakeRaven-Project/blob/main/images/terminals.PNG)

+Running rqt_graph in another terminal will visualise the ROS communication between these four nodes:

 9. **Selection Menu** : All interaction is conducted in the snake_raven_controller node